PWidla/LibraryManagementSystem/README.md

 # Library Management System

 This is a simple library management system built using .NET 6.
 It allows users to manage books, authors, genres, and book listings.
-The application uses two databases: `Library.db` for the library-related data and `Application.db` for user authentication and authorization.
+The application uses SQLite database.

 ## Requirements